moh3a/reglini-dz/README.md

 ## TODO

-- a lot of work on admin; mainly order payment
+- a lot of work on admin
 - ae search filters
 - work on community blogs